Zunaeed-Imran/Laravel_Tutorial/README.md

 -   than i add some sattic data for dynamic generate in the "factory->luistingfactory.php" file.
 -   than remove form "databaseseeder.php" file remove the static data and add function for dynamic data generate.
 -   `php artisan migrate:fresh --seed` than run this command and it will add data to the database dynamically.
+-   `php artisan db:seed` i add more and more in the database list.

 ### Done task for today